si458/zabbix-alertscripts/README.md

 ### Configure the user media

 You will need then to add the media to your users.
 For this just edit an user and add a media selecting the one you just created before.
-Specify the UserKey and AppToken in the *Send to* field, separated by a | .
+Specify the UserKey only in the *Send to* field.

 ![Configuration screen](https://raw.githubusercontent.com/sriccio/resources/master/images/zabbix-alertscripts/pushover_user_media.png)